 Blue Moon, USA

-The Blue Moon Deposit is 100% owned by the Company and is located in east central California within Mariposa County in the Foothills.
+The Blue Moon Deposit is located in east central California within Mariposa County in the Foothills.
 The property is accessible by gravel roads off nearby paved highway.
 There are active mines in the region and was part of the original California gold rush.

 The main transmission lines and a hydroelectric power generation facility are both within one mile of the property.
 Sea ports, rail and trucking routes are all accessible.
 It’s a three hour drive to the Oakland port and a 4 hour drive to Reno, Nevada.